sunnysideup/silverstripe-copyfactory/README.md

 [![Build Status](https://travis-ci.org/sunnysideup/silverstripe-copyfactory.svg?branch=master)](https://travis-ci.org/sunnysideup/silverstripe-copyfactory)

-This module helps you copy the contents of DataObjects, including their relations.
+This module helps you copy the contents of DataObjects, including their relations, using the Silverstripe CMS.

 Developer
 -----------------------------------------------